Best Android Phones Under $300

 Bottom line: The Honor 6X is truly a smartphone made for the kids: It has great battery life, camera hardware that's substantial for social media, and a non-partisan design that will blend in with the rest of 'em.

-One more thing: Like the Axon 7 Mini, the Honor 6X is not compatible with the major CDMA networks in the U.S.
+One more thing: The Honor 6X is not compatible with the major CDMA networks in the U.S.

 Best for really tight budgets